frawau/aiomadeavr/README.md

 One parameter:

-    level: float, valuer between 0.0 and 98.0 in 0.5 increments for main zone and 1.0 increment for other zones.
+    level: float, valuer between 0.0 and 98.0.

+Note that the main zone uses 0.5 increments, whilst the other zone use 1.0 increments.

 Set the volume level.